ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 By default, Ansible connects to all remote devices with the user name you are using on the control node.
 If that user name does not exist on a remote device, you can [set a different user name for the connection](https://docs.ansible.com/ansible/latest/inventory_guide/connection_details.html#setting-a-remote-user).

-If you just need to do some tasks as a different user, use [privilege escalation](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_privilege_escalation.html#become):
+If you just need to do some tasks as a privileged user, use [privilege escalation](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_privilege_escalation.html#become):

 ```yaml
 - name: Ensure the httpd service is running